omonimus1/SEM_group_project/use-cases/use-case-5.md

 3.Data Analyst extracts data of the capital cities for the given field .
 4.Data Analyst provides report to the organisation.

+##EXTENSIONS
+Field does not exist:
+Data analyst informs the organisation that a field has not been filled yet.

+##SUB-VARIATIONS
+None.

 ##SCHEDULE